lingtalfi/PermsHiker/README.md

 Perms map
 -------------
-A **perms map** is a simple text file that contains information about the owner and permissions of potentially every file for a given directory.
+A **perms map** is a simple text file that contains information about the owner, ownergroup, and the mode (chmod) of potentially every file for a given directory.

-It has a human friendly format, so not only computer can use it, but human can also take some info out of it if they wanted to do so.
+It has a human friendly format.

 Here is what a perms map looks like: